hashicorp/terraform-provider-azurerm/website/docs/r/automanage_configuration.html.markdown

 * `processes` - (Optional) The processes to exclude from the antimalware scan, separated by `;`.
 For example `svchost.exe;notepad.exe`.

-* `tags` - (Optional) A mapping of tags which should be assigned to the automanage ConfigurationProfile.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Automanage Configuration.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the automanage ConfigurationProfile.
+* `id` - The ID of the Automanage Configuration.

 * `type` - The type of the resource.
 E.g. "Microsoft.Compute/virtualMachines" or "Microsoft.Storage/storageAccounts".